Docs | DECENOMY

 backupwallet

-This guarantees access to your funds and thus being robbed.
+This guarantees that bad actors will have access to your funds and defraud you.

 • Always make sure you protect your accounts with two-factor authentication.

-• Always use a different password in each website you register.
+• Always use a different password for each website you register.

 By following these simple rules you can be sure that your funds are safe.